X-CASH-official/android-wallet/README.md

 ## Acknowledgement

 🙏 A special thanks to [@snakewaypasser](https://github.com/snakewaypasser) for providing the first release of the wallet.
+Thanks to his tremendous work, we are now able to store XCASH directly on Android phones !

 ## System Requirements